-Since we do not have offices outside England & Wales, we have no reason to transfer your personal data outside the European Economic Area unless you or a third party with whom we must share your personal data are based outside the EEA.
+We retain all of our data within the UK and as we do not have offices outside England & Wales, we have no reason to transfer your personal data outside the UK or the European Economic Area- unless you or a third party with whom we must share your personal data are based outside the Uk or the EEA.

-Where we use third party IT services (e.g. ‘cloud’ based software) we shall ensure that their data centres are either within the EEA or that there are lawful safeguards in place to protect your personal data to the same standard as if it were held within the EEA.
+Where we use third party IT services (e.g. ‘cloud’ based software) we shall ensure that their data centres are either within the EEA or that there are lawful safeguards in place to protect your personal data to the same standard as if it were held within the UK or the EEA.

 We do not have a Data Protection Officer but have appointed a Data Protection Manager to implement our data protection policies and procedures.
 Our Data Protection Manager’s details are:

 Clive Thomas, Glantorfaen House, Hanbury Road, Pontypool, Torfaen NP4 6XY.